Marketing

 Holiday Cards or Email

 For your regular patrons, send out personalized holiday postcards or emails.
-Write a nice message like, “Dear Megan, Happy Holidays from all of us at Jack’s CrabShack.
+Here’s one of many restaurant email examples you can follow, “Dear Megan, Happy Holidays from all of us at Jack’s CrabShack.
 We appreciate your continued business and look forward to serving you again in the near future.
 Please enjoy a complimentary glass of Champagne on us when you spend $25 from December 23rd to January 1st.”

 Offer Gift Cards